 The displacement lubricator delivers steam oil to the cylinders, providing internal lubrication.
 We can now fit the displacement lubricator to complete the steam fittings.
 This sits over to the left hand side of the cab as far back as possible, in the doorway.
-Final positioning is left until the body is fitted so for now, just bend the pipes by hand to place it roughly in position (see cab layout diagram).
+Final positioning is left until the body is fitted so for now, just bend the pipes by hand to place it roughly in position as shown.

-Looking at the left hand side of the chassis with the lubricator drain facing you, the left hand pipe bends up and inwards to connect to the regulator and the right hand pipe bends round the back of the lubricator and forwards to connect to the end of the superheater pipe where it emerges from the flue tube.
+Looking at the left hand side of the chassis with the lubricator drain facing you, the left hand pipe bends up and inwards to connect to the the regulator and right hand pipe bends down and round the back of the lubricator to connect to the end of the superheater pipe where it emerges from the flue tube.